GIXLabs/SAndC/Lab3/README.md

 - ✏️ [Use DMM to measure two voltages](/Lab1/dmm.md/#measuring-voltage):

   1. ✏️ across the LED
-  2. ✏️ across R4
+  2. ✏️ across the resistor

   1.3 [Measure current](/Lab1/dmm.md/#measuring-current).
 Set your DMM to current mode and change the red wire to “mA/uA”.
 Open circuit between +9V and R4 and connect DMM.

 - ✏️ What is current with switch open and closed.
 Does LED still light?
-- ✏️ Compute R4 current according to measured voltage (step 1.2.1) and its value (220 Ohms or as built).
+- ✏️ Compute the current going through the resistor according to the measured voltage (step 1.2.1) and its value (220 Ohms or as built).

 ## Part 2: BJT Circuit